bohnea/Santa-s-Helpers/README.md

 Input class for each object in the JSON file, and marking each field with a ```@JsonProperty``` annotation.
 All the data was stored in a single Input class.

-The input data was then stored in the corresponding non-input classes with the help of many Factory classes.

 ### Output
 Every gift distribution event generates output that needs to be written to a file.
 It's first added to a list in a general Output object, that is further written to the corresponding output test file, with the help of Jackson.

-The different (NameOfObject)Output objects are created using Factory classes.